Why 510 Thread Batteries Remain the Standard

 - Inhale to activate, no buttons needed

-- More natural, intuitive experience
+- More natural, easy experience

 - No accidental pocket activation